You Have To See The Beauty Prank Taking Over The Internet

 Would your S.O. be cool with it if you turned up with your eyebrows shaved?
 Of course, we'd all love to believe they love us for us...but you never know, right?

 “'Bout to shave my brows,” she wrote.
-Her boyfriend responded with a simple, “Shave?”
+Her boyfriend responded with a simple, “Come again?” and then added, “Shave?”

-According to BuzzFeed, 17-year-old Lizette Galvan from Fort Worth, Texas, had the genius idea to test out this theory after watching a YouTube tutorial of a beauty vlogger transforming herself into Yoda

 “'Bout to shave my brows,” she wrote.
-Her boyfriend responded with a simple, “Shave?”
+Her boyfriend responded with a simple, “Come again?” and then added, “Shave?”

 Advertisement